sparkflows/sparkflows-docs/docs/user-guide/web-app/index.rst

     :doc:`/user-guide/web-app/reference`

-    Describe informations about different parameters used in analytical app.
+    Describes informations about different parameters used in analytical app.

     ---